 If you start to experience any pains or your body changes in unusual ways, seek the help of a GP.
 The same is true for emotional issues.
 One of the reasons men have a lower life expectancy is their reluctance to seek medical help.
 This means they are often only seen by a doctor when it’s too late.
 Don’t add to this statistic, be smart and have that “thing” checked out sooner rather than later.

 The same is true for mental issues; whether you’re constantly down, have anger issues or problems with addiction, get help.
 Start with talking to your GP who will happily refer you to appropriate professionals who can help.
 And you can get the assistance you need to get back to leading a full and rewarding life.
+Men’s health is an important topic to talk about with your healthcare professional.

 Enjoy yourself – do something you enjoy every day